connorskees/connorskees.github.io/content/avx-png-filter.md

 If we look at the `sub` filter as operating on individual bytes, we say that the algorithm is `filtered[n] = unfiltered[n] - unfiltered[n - bpp]`.
 Where `bpp` is calculated based on the color type and bit depth.

-If this sounds a bit confusing, it should make a lot more sense when we start looking at the implementation in code.
+If this sounds a bit confusing, it should make a lot more sense when we start looking at an implementation in code.
 For now, let's keep looking at the other filters.

 The `average` filter subtracts the pixel at position `n` by the average of the pixel above and to the left of it.